ShoumikMahbubRidoy/Ansible/README.md

 ## What is a Hosts File in Ansible?

 In Ansible, the hosts file is like a contact list that tells Ansible which computers it should manage and how to connect to them.
-Each computer is referred to as a "host."
-Here's an example of a simple hosts file:
+Each computer is referred to as a "host" Here's an example of a simple hosts file:

 ```yaml
 # File name: hosts